Come for a world-class education, and discover a home-away-from-home…

 International applicants must secure financial support to meet their educational and living expenses (and their dependents) each academic year.
 The total amount of expenses is based on average costs for tuition, fees, books and supplies, insurance, and room and board.

-Prior to formal admission and issuance of visa documents (I-20 for the F1 visa or DS-2019 for the J1 visa) the Graduate School must receive all financial documentation.
+Prior to issuance of visa documents (I-20 for the F1 visa or DS-2019 for the J1 visa) the Graduate School must receive all financial documentation.

 Oregon State University Certification of Finances Form is required of all applicants, regardless of funding source.
 This includes applicants that have been granted a Teaching or Research Assistantship.